 Support for 1,300 Volunteers Will Allow the TOUR Championship to Give Back to the East Lake Community

-Georgia Urology announced today it will return as a sponsor of the TOUR Championship, which will be held August 24–28 at East Lake Golf Club.
+Georgia Urology announced today a major sponsorship associated with the TOUR Championship, which will be held September 1-5 (Labor Day Weekend) at East Lake Golf Club.

 Georgia Urology will partner with Boston Scientific to sponsor the Volunteer Headquarters, the dedicated area where the more than 1,300 volunteers who make the tournament possible can check in and rest, relax, and refresh.

 TOUR Championship volunteers help organize, coordinate, and manage the event in various capacities which allows the event to donate back to the community.
-Since first being played at East Lake in 1998, the TOUR Championship has given back more $42 million to charity — including a record $3.7 million from the 2021 event — primarily benefitting the event’s five primary charitable beneficiaries: East Lake Foundation, First Tee® of Metro Atlanta, Grove Park Foundation, Focused Community Strategies and Purpose Built Schools Atlanta.
+Since first being played at East Lake in 1998 the TOUR Championship has given back over $38 million to charity, primarily benefiting the East Lake Foundation, the First Tee of Metro Atlanta, Grove Park Foundation and Purpose Built Schools Atlanta.

-Georgia Urology is the largest urology practice in Georgia with more than 30 locations and seven ambulatory surgery centers across metro Atlanta.
+Georgia Urology is the largest practice in Atlanta and throughout the Southeast.
+Georgia Urology has more than 30 locations and seven ambulatory surgery centers.
 The practice is comprised of more than 60 providers, and many of its physicians are fellowship-trained and hold advanced specialty training in oncology, robotic surgery, laparoscopy, infertility, incontinence, and pediatrics.
 Georgia Urology physicians use state-of-the-art diagnostic equipment and advanced treatment techniques, including robot-assisted technology and minimally invasive procedures, in order to manage all urological problems in men, women, and children.
 It is the practice’s mission to inform and partner with patients to develop a personalized, compassionate, and comprehensive treatment plan for all of their urological conditions.